-One where New Zealand promotes and nurtures good mental health and emotional well-being for all families affected by serious illness or bereavement within the family.
+One where Aotearoa promotes and nurtures good mental health and emotional well-being for all families affected by cancer, serious illness or grief.

-To create a brighter future for young kiwis affected by cancer, serious illness or bereavement by supporting good mental health and ensuring no young kiwi faces serious illness or grief alone.
+To create a brighter future for young Kiwis affected by cancer, serious illness or grief within the family by supporting good mental health and ensuring no young Kiwi faces serious illness or grief alone.

 Nic has a degree in Psychology and a post-graduate degree in Communications Management and PR.
 Specialising in the health and social sector, Nic has extensive experience in campaign development, stakeholder management and championing social issues.

 As a recipient of the New Zealander of the Year, local hero award, she is seen as a passionate social change agent who can turn visions into reality.

 Sarah is a writer, editor, grammar-obsessive, part-time adventurer and full-time word tickler.
 She has over 10 years’ writing and editing experience across a huge range of sectors.
 Since launching her own freelance copywriting business 5 years ago, she's worked with some of New Zealand's most well-known brands in insurance, airlines, banking and more.
 She specialises in digital copywriting and digital marketing, everything from websites and blogs through to social media and chatbot conversation and design.

 You can see some of her work at her website: www.theidlestable.co.nz